xmlresolver/xmlresolver/README.md

 ### API Changes

-Version 2.0.x introduces some API changes.
+Version 2.0.x introduced some API changes.
 The most common user-level APIs (`new Catalog()`, `new Resolver()`, etc. are unchanged), but if you’re extending or integrating with the resolver directly, you may have to change a few things.
 I’ve added a `ResolverFeature` type to track features in a more typesafe way.